Bauxite: Aluminium production

 Bauxite ore is usually heated in a pressure vessel along with a sodium hydroxide solution at a temperature of 150 to 200 °C. At these temperatures, the aluminium is dissolved as sodium aluminate (the Bayer process).
-The aluminium compounds in the bauxite may be present as gibbsite(Al(OH)3), boehmite(AlOOH) or diaspore(AlOOH); the different forms of the aluminium component will dictate the extraction conditions.
+The aluminium compounds in the bauxite may be present as gibbsite (Al(OH)3), boehmite (AlOOH) or diaspore (AlOOH); the different forms of the aluminium component will dictate the extraction conditions.
 The undissolved waste, bauxite tailings, after the aluminium compounds are extracted contains iron oxides, silica, calcia, titania and some un-reacted alumina.
 After separation of the residue by filtering, pure gibbsite is precipitated when the liquid is cooled, and then seeded with fine-grained aluminium hydroxide.
 The gibbsite is usually converted into aluminium oxide, Al2O3, by heating in rotary kilns or fluid flash calciners to a temperature in excess of 1000 °C. This aluminium oxide is dissolved at a temperature of about 960 °C in molten cryolite.
 Next, this molten substance can yield metallic aluminium by passing an electric current through it in the process of electrolysis, which is called the Hall–Héroult process, named after its American and French discoverers.

 Prior to the invention of this process, and prior to the Deville process, aluminium ore was refined by heating ore along with elemental sodium or potassium in a vacuum.
 The method was complicated and consumed materials that were themselves expensive at that time.
 This made early elemental aluminium more expensive than gold.

 Maritime safety

-As a bulk cargo, Bauxite is a Group A cargo that may liquefy if excessively moist.
-Liquefaction and the Free surface effect can cause the cargo to shift rapidly inside the hold and make the ship unstable, potentially sinking the ship.
+As a bulk cargo, bauxite is a Group A cargo that may liquefy if excessively moist.
+Liquefaction and the free surface effect can cause the cargo to shift rapidly inside the hold and make the ship unstable, potentially sinking the ship.
 One vessel suspected to have been sunk in this way was the MS Bulk Jupiter in 2015.
-One method which can demonstrate this effect is the Can test, in which a sample of the material is placed in a cylindrical can and struck against a surface many times.
+One method which can demonstrate this effect is the "can test", in which a sample of the material is placed in a cylindrical can and struck against a surface many times.
 If a moist slurry forms in the can, then there is a likelihood for the cargo to liquefy; although conversely, even if the sample remains dry it does not conclusively prove that it will remain that way, or that it is safe for loading.

 Source of gallium

 Bauxite is the main source of the rare metal gallium.

 During the processing of bauxite to alumina in the Bayer process, gallium accumulates in the sodium hydroxide liquor.
 From this it can be extracted by a variety of methods.
 The most recent is the use of ion-exchange resin.
 Achievable extraction efficiencies critically depend on the original concentration in the feed bauxite.
 At a typical feed concentration of 50 ppm, about 15 percent of the contained gallium is extractable.
 The remainder reports to the red mud and aluminium hydroxide streams.

+Bauxite is also a potential source for vanadium.